mo1ein/jobname/src/itoll.md

 - What is Redis?
 Why it's fast?

 - Are you familiar with git?
-Can you solve conflict?
+Can you resolve conflicts?

-- What is hardest project you worked with?
+- What is the hardest project you have worked on?

 - What does a good work environment look like?